Finality: Intrinsic and extrinsic finality

 Extrinsic finality is a principle of the philosophy of teleology that holds that a being has a final cause or purpose external to that being itself, in contrast to an intrinsic finality, or self-contained purpose.
 One example is the view that minerals are "designed" to be used by plants that are in turn "designed" to be used by animals.

-Over-emphasizing extrinsic finality is often criticized as leading to the anthropic attribution of every event to a divine purpose, or superstition.
+Overemphasizing extrinsic finality is often criticized as leading to the anthropic attribution of every event to a divine purpose, or superstition.
 For instance, "If I hadn't been at the store today, I wouldn't have found that $100 on the ground.
 God must have intended for me to go to the store so I would find that money." or "We won the game today because of my lucky socks."
 Such abuses were criticized by Francis Bacon, Descartes, and Spinoza.

 Application to law

 In law, finality is the concept that certain disputes must achieve a resolution from which no further appeal may be taken and from which no collateral proceedings may be permitted to disturb that resolution.
 For example, in some jurisdictions, such as the state of New York, those convicted of a crime may not sue their defence attorney for incompetence or legal malpractice if the civil lawsuit would call into question the finality of the criminal conviction.

 Finality is crucial because otherwise, there would be no certainty as to the meaning of the law or the outcome of any legal process.
 The principle is an aspect of the separation of powers, a distinction between the executive and the judicial power.
 That concept was defined in Kable v Director of Public Prosecutions (NSW) in which a court stated that unless orders were valid until set aside, "the exercise of judicial power could yield no adjudication of right and liability to which immediate effect could be given".
 The importance of finality is the source of the concept of res judicata: the decisions of one court are settled law and may not be retried in another case brought in a different court.